 A good technique?
 Take a break in between your visits.
 It doesn’t have to be long — maybe 10 to 15 minutes, at most.
 During this break, you can recollect your thoughts by writing them in a notebook or in your phone.
 Give yourself the time to jot down your notes.
 This can improve your grammar and spelling, which is a very important aspect of secret shopping.
 You can also come back to them at the end of the day.
 This will not only make your writing process easier, but it will improve your accuracy as well, which will benefit you and the company.

 Look at name tags

 Get in the habit of looking at name tags.
 When working with someone in a shop, try to call them by their name, as this will improve your memory of the experience.
 The more you practice this, the more you will start doing it without even realizing it.
 Being able to reference an employee by name rather than appearance will strengthen your mystery shopping reports.

 Do your research

-When you're given assignments, make sure to plan your traveling route ahead of time.
-Shopping at local stores you're familiar with is helpful, but that's not always the case.
+When you’re given assignments, make sure to plan your traveling route ahead of time.
+Shopping at local stores you’re familiar with is helpful, but that’s not always an option.
 Sometimes you are given assignments in unfamiliar parts of cities and towns.
 This is where map apps can come in handy.
 Do your research ahead of time, and plan the quickest route possible.
 It can save you time, gas and a potential headache if you get lost.

 Folders and labels are not only for teachers.
 Keeping all your assignments organized is a necessity.
-Be sure to keep all old receipts, coupons, business cards, and notes you've written.
+Be sure to keep all old receipts, coupons, business cards, and notes you’ve written.
 You never know when they may come in handy.
 Try investing in a multiuse folders so you can keep each month separate.
-If you don't have a receipt to back something up, you could potentially not get paid.
+If you don’t have a receipt to back something up, you could potentially not get reimbursed.
 A general rule of thumb is to keep papers such as receipts six months, and then you can throw them out.